stapelberg/hugo/content/posts/2022-06-18-rsync-article-1-scenarios/index.markdown

 ## Next up

-The second article in this series is “rsync, article 2: Surroundings” (To be published).
+The second article in this series is [rsync, article 2:
+Surroundings](../2022-07-02-rsync-surroundings/).
 Now that we know what to use rsync for, how can we best integrate rsync into monitoring and alerting, and on which operating systems does it work?